shiming-chen/Writer-Identification/README.md

 # 1. First stage
-This tage will segment the image to line refer to the paper <A Statistical approach to line segmentation in handwritten documents>
+This tage will segment the image to line refer to the paper  'A Statistical approach to line segmentation in handwritten documents'